Theophanes is an experienced caretaker and breeder of hairless rats and loves to blog about pets and animals.

 Saltwater fish are great for people who like to solve things and have a perpetual intellectual challenge.
 They’re far more intense to keep than freshwater fish and you have to keep on top of everything at all times.

-Many saltwater hobbyists like to keep whole ecosystems which they have to build and maintain.
+Many saltwater hobbyists like to keep whole ecosystems that have to be built and maintained.
 You can keep just the fish, but what fun is that when you could have a whole ecosystem?
 These people take much pride in getting live rock with which to attach coral to, a “clean up crew” of crabs and various other little critters to keep the algae under control, and the fish and other creatures that swim around the corals and rocks.
 These can be fascinating and beautiful, eerie and intoxicating.

 On the downside, a great tank like this will cost you at least $2,000—and that’s buying used equipment on the cheap.
 Over time, the hobby can easily cost thousands of dollars and is intensely fragile.
 If you don’t have a generator to back up the power your entire tank could die within an hour of the power going out if the water gets just one degree cooler than it should be.